moryhassid/code-decipher-project/README.md

   <img src="images\mapping.jpg" width="700">
 </p>

-The final result is written the next part
+The final result is written in the next part

 ## **Part 2: Text decoding**